-In order to design and install a septic system, perc testing, or percolation testing, is required by Pennsylvania state law.
-A perc test is done to determine the absorption rate of the soil to be used for the drainfield of the new septic system, and this must be done thoroughly to ensure the drainfield will be able to treat the incoming wastewaters properly.
+In order to design and install a septic or storm water management system, percolation testing, more commonly referred to as perc testing, is required by DEP or PA rules and regulations.
+A perc test is done to determine the soil’s absorption rate for the drainfield size of a new system.
+This method of soil testing must be performed to ensure the drainfield will be able to accept and drain the incoming water or wastewater properly.

-When it comes to Delaware Valley area perc testing, our experts at Delaware Valley Septic, Sewer & Storm are experienced in working with all different types of local soil, and we have the ability to determine not only what type of system is best for your property, but the best area for your drainfield as well, due to our thorough percolation testing procedures.
+When it comes to perc testing across Chester County, Delaware County and Montgomery County, the experts at Delaware Valley Septic, Sewer & Storm have years of experience working with all different soil types.
+We have the ability to determine what kind of system works best for the soils on your property and the best area for your drainfield as well due to our thorough and extensive septic percolation testing procedures.

-Once soil and location have been determined, we will then begin to dig several post holes within different locations of the soil, and these holes will then be filled with water and topped with an easy to see floatation device.
-The movement of the device will determine the rate in which water absorbs into the soil, thereby accurately testing the ground’s ability to percolate.
+Once the soil and location are determined, we’ll dig several post holes within different areas of the drainfield.
+Then we’ll fill them with water to presoak.
+We will return the next day and use a flotation device to run the perc test.
+The movement of the device will determine the rate at which the soil absorbs the water, thereby accurately testing the soil and its ability to percolate.

 Why is Perc Testing So Important?